Training Sessions *October 15* 2019 NSF Cybersecurity Summit

-Tuesday, August 21st will feature a full day of training, available to all registrants.
-All but the WISE Workshop and Federated Identity Management for Research Organizations are half-day offerings.
+Tuesday, October 15th will feature a full day of training, available to all registrants.
 Seating may fill for some or all sessions, and pre-event registration for individual sessions is required to reserve a seat.
-Please register by August 14 to guarantee seating and help us make final preparations.
+Please register by Oct.
+4th to guarantee seating and help us make final preparations.
 Direct inquiries to email@example.com.

 Concurrent Morning Sessions

 About WISE: The WISE (Wise Information Security for collaborating E-infrastructures) community was born as the result of a first workshop in October 2015.
 It was agreed then that collaboration and trust is the key to successful information security in the world of federated digital infrastructures for research.
 WISE is an international community with participants spanning North America, Europe, Asia and Australia